Page Reviewed / Updated - May 2016

 Medigap plans, or Medicare Supplementary Insurance, does not specifically provide additional benefits for Alzheimer's patients but does offer supplemental assistance.
 For example, these policies usually pay the 20% of the cost of nursing home care that Medicare does not pay.

-Medicaid is a state and federally funded health insurance program for low income families and the elderly.
-Each state administers their Medicaid programs separately and therefore each state offers different benefits with regards to caring for individuals with Alzheimer's or dementia.
+Medicaid is a state and federally funded health insurance program for low-income families and the elderly.
+Each state administers their Medicaid programs separately.
+Therefore, each state offers different benefits with regards to caring for individuals with Alzheimer's or dementia.

 Medicaid Waivers are state programs that allow individuals to receive care outside of nursing homes.
-Instead of requiring institutionalization, Medicaid Waiver participants can receive care, paid for by Medicaid, in their homes, communities and sometimes in assisted or senior living residences.
+Instead of requiring institutionalization, Medicaid Waiver participants can receive care, paid for by Medicaid, in their homes, communities, and sometimes in assisted or senior living residences.
 Almost all Medicaid Waivers have both financial eligibility requirements and requirements that the participant have functional limitations.
-Very few, require a specific diagnosis of Alzheimer's or dementia instead they consider one's ability or inability to care for themselves by accessing their ability to perform their activities of daily living.
-Mid to late stage Alzheimer's patients typically qualify for Medicaid benefits quite easily.
+Very few, require a specific diagnosis of Alzheimer's or dementia.
+Instead they consider one's ability or inability to care for themselves by accessing their ability to perform their activities of daily living.
+From a functional perspective, mid to late stage Alzheimer's patients typically qualify for Medicaid benefits quite easily.